kh14762/chiral-impulse/README.md

 #### [artifact_id][common_name][discovered_by]
 #### [743]["darkstone"]["Harken Trading co."]
-  A heuristically programmed artificial caretaker that controls substation functionality.
-  Can render images or text on its surface.
-  Can interface with any player in a set range.
-  Can carry long thought provoking conversations.
-  Can open and close airlocks.
+  A heuristically programmed artificial caretaker that controls substation functionality. render images or text on its surface. interface with any player in a set range. carry long thought provoking conversations. open and close airlocks. auto-pilot vessal. log data. expressed as a black tablet.
-  Can auto-pilot vessal.
-  Can log data.
-  expressed as a black tablet.
   #### [313]["seerstone"]["Talkin.net"]
   An optical device that can be used to communicate with other seerstones and monitor vast volumes.